 Representatives of the Union shall be entitled to meet and confer with District officials during regularly scheduled working hours, for reasonable periods or otherwise as specifically provided in this Agreement without loss of pay or time.
-However, employee representatives shall not leave their duty station or assignment without the specific prior approval of their first-level supervisor outside of the bargaining unit or, if the latter is not reasonably available, their next higher supervisor.
+However, employee representatives shall not leave their duty station or assignment without the specific prior approval of their first-level supervisor outside of the bargaining unit or if the latter is not reasonably available, their next higher supervisor.
 This shall not restrict Management and the Union from meeting during non-working hours if they agree to do so.

-3.5 NUMBER OF STEWARDS
+3.5 Number of Stewards

-There shall be a maximum of 1 Union Steward assigned per unit.
-Any change in the number of Stewards shall be made available to the District.
+There shall be a maximum of 1 Union Steward for this unit.